-If GPIO9 is not configured as HEARTBEAT input, then the Watchdog Timer can only be reset by a write operation to the watchdog control register R4 (04h).

-If a System reset is triggered by the watchdog timeout, the WM8352 asserts the /RST pin and the /RST and /MEMRST (GPIO) reset signals, resets the internal control registers and then initiates a start-up sequence.
+If GPIO9 is not configured as HEARTBEAT input, then the Watchdog Timer can only be reset by a write operation to the watchdog control register R4 (04h).If a System reset is triggered by the watchdog timeout, the WM8350 asserts the /RST pin and the /RST and /MEMRST (GPIO) reset signals, resets the internal control registers and then initiates a start-up sequence.

 The watchdog timer can be halted for debug purposes using the WDOG_DEBUG bit.
 The watchdog can be disabled in Hibernate mode using the WDOG_HIB_MODE bit.
-The watchdog timer duration is set using WDOG_TO, as described in Table 138.
+The watchdog timer duration is set using WDOG_TO, as described in Table 139.

 The Watchdog timeout interrupt event is indicated by the SYS_WDOG_TO_EINT register field.
 This is one of the second-level interrupts which triggers a first-level System Interrupt, SYS_INT (see Section 24).
-This can be masked by setting the mask bit as described in Table 139.
+This can be masked by setting the mask bit as described in Table 140.

 ADDRESS BIT LABEL DEFAULT DESCRIPTION

 R3 (03h) 7 WDOG_DEBU 0 Halts watchdog timer for system debugging

 System G 0 = normal operation

 control 1 1 = WDOG halt

 R4 (04h) 7 WDOG_HIB_M 0 Watchdog behaviour in HIBERNATE state

 System ODE 0 = WDOG disabled in Hibernate

-control 2 1 = WDOG controlled by WDOG_MODE in Hibernate
+control 2 1 = WDOG controlled by WDOG_MODE in

+Hibernate

 5:4 WDOG_MODE Dependan Watchdog mode

 [2:0] t on 00 = Disabled

-CONFIG 01 = SYS_WDOG_TO interrupt on time-out
+CONFIG settings 01 = SYS_WDOG_TO interrupt on time-out

 settings 10 = WKUP_WDOG_RST interrupt and

 System reset on time-out

 11 = SYS_WDOG_TO interrupt on first time-

 out, WKUP_WDOG_RST interrupt and System reset on second time-out.

 Protected by security key.

-2:0 WDOG_TO 101 Watchdog timeout (seconds)
+2:0 WDOG TO 101 Watchdog timeout (seconds)

 2.0 [2:0] 101 The timer is reset to this value when a

-HEARTBEAT signal edge is detected or the
+[2.0] HEARTBEAT signal edge is detected or the

 host writes to the watchdog control register.

 000 = 0.125s

 (time doubles with each step)

 101 = 4s

 11x = Reserved

 Protected by security key.

-R5 (05h) 7 WDOG_HIB_M ODE 0 Watchdog behaviour in HIBERNATE state
+R5 (05h) 7 WDOG_HIB_M 0 Watchdog behaviour in HIBERNATE state

-System Hibernate ODE 0 = WDOG disabled in Hibernate
+System ODE 0 = WDOG disabled in Hibernate

-nibernate 1 = WDOG controlled by WDOG_MODE in
+Hibernate 1 = WDOG controlled by WDOG_MODE in

 Hibernate

-- 0 4 or through R5.
+Note: WDOG HIB M ODE can be access sed through R 4 or through R5.
 Reading from or writing to

-either register location has the same effect.